Panasonic GX9 vs Sony A77 II

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (12 vs 9 flaps/sec) to capture the decisive moment.

 - Longer lasting: Gets more shots (480 versus 260) out of a single battery charge.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More heavily discounted: Has been around for much longer (launched in May 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the A77 II emerges as the winner of the match-up (14 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A77 II comes out slightly ahead of the GX9 (14 : 13 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.